mylesz123/React-rapProducers/README.rst

 Simple React App
 ================

-App #1: Learning React - Fullstack React the Complete Guide to ReactJS and Friends
+Learning Fullstack React, and how to make components more dynamic.

 Clone the repo and run it locally::